A quick and convenient way to get advice and treatment on all minor ailments and health complaints.

 Our Minor Ailments Service can give you the professional health and advice you need quickly and easily.
 You will not need to queue for hours at your local A&E. You will save the NHS time and money and there will be less risk of picking up bugs and viruses.
 It’s the perfect way to save time AND keep your family healthy.

-Simply pop into your local branch of Whitworth Pharmacies for FREE on-the-spot advice.
+Simply pop into your local Whitworth Pharmacy for FREE on-the-spot advice.

 You will need to register with the service and then the pharmacist can give you the medicine they believe you need without having to see your GP.